 Get Your Taxes Under Control with My Help

 Imagine owing $1,000 in taxes but then owing $1,250 because you forgot to file for a while.
-Or, imagine being owed $1,000 but losing it after a couple years, all because you simply forgot to file one year’s taxes.
+Or, imagine being owed $1,000 but losing it after a couple of years, all because you simply forgot to file one year’s taxes.
 Avoid such an unfortunate result by letting Wynne Law, P.C. of Garden City step in and lend a hand.

 My name is Jennifer Ann Wynne, and I am a professional tax attorney.
 I have devoted my career to helping my clients get their difficult tax situations under control, and with as little stress on them as possible.
 From filing IRS appeals to entering tax litigation on your behalf, I am fully prepared to represent and protect your best interests through thick and thin.